Pico Bolívar

 Pico Bolívar is the highest mountain in Venezuela, at 4,978 metres (16,332 ft).
-Located in Mérida State, its top is permanently covered with névé snow and three small glaciers.
+Located in Mérida State.
 It can be reached only by walking; the Mérida cable car, which was the highest and longest cable car in the world when it was built, only reaches Pico Espejo.
 From there it is possible to climb to Pico Bolívar.
 The peak is named after the Venezuelan independence hero Simón Bolívar.

 The Pico Bolívar is located on the mountain previously called La Columna, next to El León (4,743 m) and El Toro (4,695 m).
 The new name was suggested by Tulio Febres Cordero in 1925.
 It was officially renamed on December 30, 1934.

 Elevation

 The height of this prominent Andean peak has been estimated and calculated various times during history.
 In 1912, one triangular measurement pointed at 5,002 m.
 In 1928 came another calculation at 5,007 m, which stood as official height for a long time.